 The first sound set in this round-up comes from a sound designer we haven't featured before.
-The XU Sounddesign Ambient Performances feature 90 ambient and chill performance patches for the KORG wavestate, and they really are easily the most ambient and chilled of this lot.
+The XU Sounddesign Ambient Performances sound pack has 90 ambient and chill performance patches for the KORG wavestate, and they really are easily the most ambient and chilled of this lot.

 Also, we get three quite lovely demo videos that can really put you in an ambient frame of mind.
 Be sure to visit the XU Sounddesign channel and leave your likes if you are into these vibes.